roadrunner-server/docs/app-server/aws-lambda.md

 ### Application

+{% hint style="warning" %}
+The Go example below uses v4 plugins and the legacy `sdk/v4` pool API.
+It is not a v6 build recipe.
+For a v6 build, apply the [plugin import and contract migration](../customization/plugin.md#v6-migration) and test the Lambda adapter with the selected RoadRunner version.
+{% endhint %}

 We can create a simple application to demonstrate how it works:

 1. You need three files: `main.go` with the `Endure` container: